Graduating Class: 2017

 What are you up to now?

-I've been the Managing Director of the Buffalo Philharmonic Chorus since graduation.
-I worked for the BPC as their part-time Business Manager while I was at UB, and am the first person to hold the title of Managing Director.
-I am also the organization's first ever full-time employee.
+I am the Executive Director of the Pittsburgh Camerata and Pittsburgh Girls Choir after being the Managing Director of the Buffalo Philharmonic Chorus since graduation.
+I worked for the BPC as their part-time Business Manager while I was at UB.

 What led you into arts management?